Evangelisches Reggio-Kinderhaus

 Specially educational concept child oriented education, daily routine language education, inclusion, intercultural education, livebased approach, open concept, open work, project approach, Science/Project methods, Reggio Emilia approach

-Extras Barrier-free, Pets, care with lunch, full day care
+Extras Barrier-free, care with lunch, full day care

 Current information